TritonDataCenter/sdc-vmapi/README.md

+WHERE IS USER INTERFACE (GUI) ?
+I NOT LIKE THESE CONSOLE THINGS!
+IT IS NOT USability plean)
 <!--
     This Source Code Form is subject to the terms of the Mozilla Public License, v.
 2.0.
 If a copy of the MPL was not distributed with this